strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 Out of the box, [FoodAdvisor](https://github.com/strapi/foodadvisor) does not provide any automated email service feature.

-Let's create an email service file to send an email.
+Let's create an `email.js` service file to send an email.
 We could use it in a [custom controller](#custom-controller) to notify the restaurant owner whenever a new review is created on the front-end website.

 :::callout 🤗 Optional service
 This service is an advanced code example using the [Email](/dev-docs/plugins/email) plugin and requires understanding how [plugins](/dev-docs/plugins) and [providers](/dev-docs/providers) work with Strapi.
-If you struggle with the Email provider setup, you can skip this part and jump next to the custom [controller](#custom-controller) example.
+If you don't need an email service to notify the restaurant's owner, you can skip this part and jump next to the custom [controller](#custom-controller) example.
 :::

 <SideBySideContainer>